splunk/public-o11y-docs/admin/SSO/sso-OneLogin.rst

 The OneLogin SSO integration lets your users log in to Observability Cloud using OneLogin.

-Before you begin configuring the OneLogin SSO integration, ensure you have completed the steps in :new-page-ref:'sso-label', including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the OneLogin SSO integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

 .. note:: To use this procedure, you must be an administrator of your OneLogin organization and your Observability Cloud organization.